 Assistant Professor, Ecology and Evolutionary Biology

 In an era of “Big Data,” in which data-driven decisions are pivotal to modern society, the field of conservation trails behind, with critical decisions based on expert opinion, biased information and irreproducible research.
 Global conservation targets require long-term monitoring of biodiversity trends, and a new paradigm for how these data are collected, shared and synthesized.
-I conduct research with the TEAM Network, the Tropical Ecology Assessment and Monitoring Network, which is a partnership between Conservation International, the Smithsonian Institute and the Wildlife Conservation Society.
-We create robust analytics to assess biodiversity change and provide scalable solutions for a vital paradigm shift in conservation biology.
-We are particularly interested in the effects of global change on tropical biodiversity.
-One of the ways that we assess this is by monitoring the population status of ~250 mammal and bird species with the Wildlife Picture Index.
+Prof. Beaudrot conducts research with the TEAM Network, the Tropical Ecology Assessment and Monitoring Network, which is a partnership between Conservation International, the Smithsonian Institute and the Wildlife Conservation Society.
+She creates robust analytics to assess biodiversity change and provide scalable solutions for a vital paradigm shift in conservation biology.
+She is particularly interested in the effects of global change on tropical biodiversity.
+One of the ways that she assesses this is by monitoring the population status of ~250 mammal and bird species with the Wildlife Picture Index.
 See wpi.teamnetwork.org.